-The Committee noted that the relatively high scores achieved across all themes of the evaluation, indicated responsibilities to a high standard, which reflects the finding also recognised that there were useful variations within the report, that pointed towards relative strengths and potential
+The Committee noted that the relatively high scores achieved across all themes of the evaluation, indicated a confidence within the Board that it is discharging its responsibilities to a high standard, which reflects the finding of the previous years' external review.
+However, it was also recognised that there were useful variations within the report, that pointed towards relative strengths and potential areas for development.